 The City now has the lowest incidents of reported vehicle and residential burglaries citywide in more than 15 years and has also dramatically reduced traffic homicides and crashes.
 Greater emphasis has been placed on reducing speeding in the community, school zones, and major roadways.
 The Phase 1 of the citywide installation of CCTV cameras at strategic was completed in fiscal year 2017 which improves security and public safety through enhance information gathering and threat assessment to residents and businesses.
-The Phase II of this project is underway in fiscal year 2018 and projects cost is approximately \$480,000.
+The Phase II and III of this project is underway in fiscal year 2019 and projects cost is approximately \$664,000.

 The City passed a resolution in 2015 authorizing the implementation of the unfunded pension liability accelerated pay down policy.
 The policy was adopted to reduce the amount of time to fully fund the current unfunded liability amount and where funds are available, eliminate any future pension unfunded liabilities as they may arise.
 This resolution allows for budgeting additional payments above the annual required contribution in order to more quickly fund the unfunded liability.
-As part of the implementation of the policy, the City contributed an additional \$3.35 million to the Coral Gables Retirement System in October 2017 which was applied towards the unfunded liability.
-The City has contributed a total of \$10.65 million in additional funds towards the unfunded liability since fiscal year 2016.
+As part of the implementation of the policy, the City contributed an additional \$2.47 million to the Coral Gables Retirement System in October 2018 which was applied towards the unfunded liability.
+The City has contributed a total of \$13.12 million in additional funds towards the unfunded liability since fiscal year 2016.

 The City is maintaining financial stability with fiscal management controls by constantly reviewing and monitoring staff levels, and by comparing budget appropriations to actual expenditures, and estimated revenues to actual revenues.
 The City maintains a level of revenue sufficient to meet operating expenditures.
 User fees are monitored and adjusted to match increased costs while at the same time being competitive in the market place.
-By strictly adhering to these controls, the City was able to restore the fund balance reserve to a responsible level of at least 25% of the operating budget plus debt service payment requirements of the following year.
-With the City's available fund balance, the City was able to fund approximately \$17 million of emergency preparedness, clean-up and restoration costs brought about by Hurricane Irma while maintaining stable and fully funded current operations.
+By strictly adhering to these controls, the City was able to maintain the fund balance reserve to a responsible level of at least 25% of the operating budget plus debt service payment requirements of the following year.
+With the City's available fund balance, the City was able to fund approximately \$18 million of emergency preparedness, clean-up and restoration costs brought about by Hurricane Irma while maintaining stable and fully funded current operations.

 Long Term Financial Planning.
-The City Commission adopted an annual budget for fiscal year 2018-2019 which represents the third of a 3-year city-wide strategic plan that captures the programmatic and budgetary priorities of the City with supporting action plans and performance measurements destined to make Coral Gables "a world-class City with a hometown feel".
+The City Commission adopted an annual budget for fiscal year 2019-2020 and a new 3-year city-wide strategic plan that captures the programmatic and budgetary priorities of the City with supporting action plans and performance measurements destined to make Coral Gables "a world-class City with a hometown feel".
 The annual budget together with the 3-year strategic plan and 5-year capital plan chart out a deliberate and measurable path to world class excellence that support the steadfast implementation of the City's sound financial policies.
-The fiscal year 2018-2019 budget provides for additional funds towards the capital improvement program totaling \$24.8 million.
-Highlights include replacement of capital equipment of \$2.1 million, facility repairs and maintenance of \$1.3 million, historic facility repairs and restorations of \$1.5 million, motor pool equipment replacement of \$3.6 million, parking system repairs and maintenance of \$600,000, parks and recreation amenity improvements of \$2.4 million, public safety improvements of \$5.7 million, transportation and roadway improvements of \$3.1 million and utility repairs and improvements of \$4.5 million.
+The fiscal year 2019-2020 budget provides for additional funds towards the capital improvement program totaling \$48.5 million.
+Highlights include replacement of capital equipment of \$2.2 million, facility repairs and maintenance of \$1.6 million, historic facility repairs and restorations of \$2.5 million, parks and recreation amenity improvements of \$4.8 million, public safety improvements of \$8 million, transportation and roadway improvements of \$9.65 million and utility repairs and improvements of \$6.5 million.